Loan shark: Non-mafia sharks

 Organized crime has never had a monopoly on black market lending.
 Plenty of vest-pocket lenders operated outside the jurisdiction of organized crime, charging usurious rates of interest for cash advances.
 These informal networks of credit rarely came to the attention of the authorities but flourished in populations not served by licensed lenders.
 Even today, after the rise of corporate payday lending in the United States, unlicensed loan sharks continue to operate in immigrant enclaves and low-income neighborhoods.
 They lend money to people who work in the informal sector or who are deemed to be too risky even by the check-cashing creditors.
 Some beat delinquents while others seize assets instead.
-Their rates run from 10% to 20% a week, just like the mob loan sharks of days gone by.
+Their rates run from 10% to 20% a week, as was common with the mob in the past.

 Non-standard lenders in the United States

 In the United States, there are lenders licensed to serve borrowers who cannot qualify for standard loans from mainstream sources.
 These smaller, non-standard lenders often operate in cash, whereas mainstream lenders increasingly operate only electronically and will not serve borrowers who do not have bank accounts.
 Terms such as sub-prime lending, "non-standard consumer credit", and payday loans are often used in connection with this type of consumer finance.
 The availability of these services has made illegal, exploitative loan sharks rarer, but these legal lenders have also been accused of behaving in an exploitative manner.
 For example, payday loan operations have come under fire for charging inflated "service charges" for their services of cashing a "payday advance", effectively a short-term (no more than one or two weeks) loan for which charges may run 3–5% of the principal amount.
 By claiming to be charging for the "service" of cashing a paycheck, instead of merely charging interest for a short-term loan, laws that strictly regulate moneylending costs can be effectively bypassed.